Ask questions in the Newbie Thread at /r/airforce

 Pros for a six year enlistment

-- You could get a $17,000 enlistment bonus (or smaller) if you want to do one of the dangerous jobs in the Air Force and sign up for six years.
+- You could get a $17,000 enlistment bonus (or smaller) if you want to do one of the in-demand jobs in the Air Force and sign up for six years.
 (Could change at any time)

 - You could get promoted right after tech school to E-3.
 This would mean a little extra cash in your pocket, and if all of the stars align, could end up being a substantial additional amount of money over a long career, compared to someone that enlisted for four years.